gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 ![phantomas](/assets/phantomas.jpg)

-I was fascinated by the fact that it can detect and count Javascript interactions with the DOM.
+I was fascinated by the fact that it can detect and count JavaScript interactions with the DOM.
 But counting is not enough, I wanted to have more information:

  - When did the DOM interactions happen during page load?
  - Which script and which function made the call?